-David holds an LL.M. in International Dispute Settlement (MIDS) from the University of Geneva Law School and the Graduate Institute of Geneva (top 5 of the class).
+David holds a doctoral degree from the University of Geneva (summa cum laude) and an LL.M. in International Dispute Settlement (MIDS) from the University of Geneva and the Graduate Institute of Geneva.
 He has authored several publications related to dispute resolution and international law.

 Non-Compensable Regulation versus Regulatory Expropriation: Are Climate Change Regulations Compensable?

 ICSID Review 2017, pp. 385-403Download (pdf)